 - Initiate activities such as staff lunches or outings with coworkers.

 - Throw a potluck and invite the people you’d like to know better.

 - Use social media to reconnect with old friends or alumni from your school or university.

 - Join a Meetup for people in your area with similar interests.

 - Start online dating or attend local speed-dating events to help you in your search for a romantic partner.

 Hopefully, you will find that — bit by bit — initiating regular social interactions decreases your feelings of loneliness and increases the number of your social ties.
 If your feelings of loneliness don’t subside, however, you may want to consider talking to a mental health professional to get additional support, advice, and resources.
-Columbia students can make an appointment with a counselor by contacting Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
-If you’re not a Columbia student, check out Finding low-cost counseling for more information on locating resources near you.
+Check out Finding low-cost counseling for more information on locating resources near you.

 Here's to your health, maintaining good relationships, and looking forward to forging new ones!Alice!